quadram-institute-bioscience/biomcmc-lib/README.md

 # Biomcmc-lib

-This library has low level functions used by other C programs that work with phylogenetic analyses.
+This library provides low level functions used by other phylogenetic programs.
-It borrows many functions from the [guenomu software](https://bitbucket.org/leomrtns/guenomu/) for phylogenomic species tree inference and also some ideas from the [genefam-dist library](https://github.com/leomrtns/genefam-dist).
+It borrows many functions from the [guenomu software](https://bitbucket.org/leomrtns/guenomu/) for phylogenomic species tree inference and extends some ideas from the [genefam-dist library](https://github.com/leomrtns/genefam-dist).

 It includes a version of [argtable3](https://www.argtable.org/) downloaded from [github](https://github.com/argtable/argtable3) on 2019.03.12.
 Argtable3 is released under a BSD license.

 ## Installation
-This library usually is not installed directly, but as a submodule of another project.
-It includes the 'makefile.am' for autotools.
+This library is usually not installed directly, but as a submodule of another project.
+It includes, however, the `makefile.am` and `configure.ac` for autotools, and it provides unit tests from the [libcheck](https://github.com/libcheck/check) library as well as custom checks.

 ## License
 Copyright (C) 2019-today  [Leonardo de Oliveira Martins](https://github.com/leomrtns)